HJHjiahao/image-classification-and-fine-tune-using-pretrained-model/README.md

 # image-classification-and-fine-tune-using-pretrained-model

 In some common Computer Vision(CV) tasks, such as object detection and image classification, deep learning-based methods have achieved good results.
 However, it costs much time and computational resource to train for great performance from scratch.
-In fact, a good news is that a lot of classic models have been trained effectively based on some large-size dataset, like VGG, Resnet, etc. In torchvision, the vision library of PyTorch, these models are provided for us to call directly and conveniently.
+In fact, a good news is that a lot of classic models have been trained effectively based on some large-size dataset, like VGG, ResNet, etc. In torchvision, the vision library of PyTorch, these models are provided for us to call directly and conveniently.

 ## Related information
 PyTorch == 1.6.0